 See the neurotransmitters at work in the picture to the left.
-Those flashes of light in the picture to the left represent your brain using neurotransmitters to send signals back and forth within itself and then out to the rest of your body.
+Those flashes of light represent your brain using neurotransmitters.
+In fact, they send signals back and forth within your brain and then out to the rest of your body.

 Neurotransmitters & Your Brain

 Your brain is full of brain cells like the ones in the picture to the right.
 The brain signals jump from one brain cell to the next.
 Actually, your body uses various nutrients to help transmit these signals.
 When nutrients are being used by the brain in this manner, the nutrients are called neurotransmitters.
 Therefore, neurotransmitters are the tiny nutrients, such as amino acids and B vitamins, as well as a few other substances used by the brain to communicate with itself and the other parts of your body.

 Where do neurotransmitters come from?